Collinbrown95/react-hooks-d3/README.md

-# React-d3 Integration
+# React-d3 Integration & Use Case: Dynamic Organizational Chart
 > This repository illustrates one way to integrate D3.js with React.
 The use case for this integration is an interactive searchable organization chart for the Government of Canada.
 The underlying organization chart data are derived using the [Government of Canada Employee Contact Information (GEDS)](https://open.canada.ca/data/en/dataset/8ec4a9df-b76b-4a67-8f93-cdbc2e040098) dataset that is made available under the [Open Government License - Canada](https://open.canada.ca/en/open-government-licence-canada).
 The code that was used to extract the org chart from the GEDS dataset can be found [here](https://github.com/Collinbrown95/goc-org-chart/blob/master/back-end/utils.py).

 ## Overview and Features
 D3.js is one of the most commonly used JavaScript libraries for building interactive data visualizations on the web.
 Similarly, React and the ecosystem of libraries built around React have become one of the most popular choices for building component based user interfaces.
+A common use case for integrating the two is to utilize React for its

 The use case of an interactive organization chart was chosen because it includes features that require interactions with React components to cause updates to the D3 visualization.
 Similarly, it requires that DOM elements controlled by D3 pass data to React so that React can update the application state and render/update components in response to the D3 interaction.